Otter Hiking Trail

 Storms River to Ngubu Hut, 4.8km (3 hours)

-Visit the information center at the gate to the Tsitsikamma National Park at Storms River.
+Visit the information centre at the gate to the Tsitsikamma National Park at Storms River.
 Get a tide chart and take time to look at all the spectacular photographs taken on the Otter trail.

 Don't despair, you'll get used to the moral of this story, up the hills and down the other side.
 I have great respect for the people who carted in all the poles to create the hundreds of steps.

 Less than two hours later you'll arrive at a beautiful waterfall which makes a good lunch stop.
 Beware of the seemingly tame seagulls.
 They are opportunists who will pinch anything.
-Before long the Ngubu Hut, named in honor of the ranger who helped develop the trail, appears amongst the trees.
+Before long the Ngubu Hut, named in honour of the ranger who helped develop the trail, appears amongst the trees.

 It's a good idea to take a juicy steak or "boerewors" for the first night as each camp consists of a social braai area with grids, wood and benches for exchanging the days' events, while enjoying a well deserved meal.
-Each overnight stop two six-bedded huts.
+Each overnight stop has two six-bedded huts.
 They have bunk beds with mattresses and a table.
-There are flush toilets and showers, some of which are enclosed and others will take yor breath away, either by the view or the cold water!
+There are flush toilets and showers, some of which are enclosed and others will take your breath away, either by the view or the cold water!
 Remember to tell someone when you have your shower so they can look the other way, as this one consists of a pipe, gushing cold water, in a clearing in the forest.
 You are one with nature!

 Ngubu to Scott Hut, 7.9km (6 hours)

 It starts with a steep climb but after two kilometers the rewards are the stunning cliffs of skilderkrans - a great place to stop for tea.
 Do take time to walk upstream at Kleinbos River to view the pools and waterfall, and do make time to climb down to Blue Bay.
-It,s a good idea to leave your backpacks next to the path otherwise you have to carry them all the way back again.
+It's a good idea to leave your backpacks next to the path otherwise you have to carry them all the way back again.
 Make sure to close all the zips securely because of the ever present vervet monkeys and crows who eat everything.